brycewray/hugo-site/content/posts/2021/04/using-eleventys-official-image-plugin.md

 const Image = require("@11ty/eleventy-img")
 ```

-That tells Eleventy that, when we refer to `Image` (note the capital "I") from here on, we're talking about the Eleventy Image plugin package.
+That tells Eleventy that, when we refer to `Image` (note the capital "I”) from here on, we're talking about the Eleventy Image plugin package.

 Keep that `.eleventy.js` file open for editing, as we move to the next step.